Who’s Tim Eldred?

 Concurrent with my comic book career, I also landed a productive relationship with West End Games in 1991.
 This was back when they had the rights to publish Star Wars RPGs, and I actually got paid to play in my favorite galaxy.
 That led to assignments from other game companies and became a steady side hustle for the next five years.
 Everything from that period can be found in the Game Days section.

 I made the transition from comics to TV cartoons in 1996 and have been there ever since.
 In that world, you bounce from one production to another and wear different hats.
 I’ve alternated between design, storyboards, and directing, and today it pays all the bills.
 If you’ve watched any action-oriented TV cartoons since 1996, chances are very good that you’ve seen something I did.
-I’ll be writing about those experiences show by show in the As Seen on TV section.
+I write about those experiences show by show in the As Seen on TV section.

 TIMDb should be self-explanatory: a complete-as-possible index of all the stuff I’ve done.
 It makes even me dizzy when I look at it.
-I’ll be adding links to it as I write about individual projects, and it will double as a chronological index for everything in ArtValt.
+I add links to it as I write about individual projects, and it doubles as a chronological index for everything in the ArtValt.

 The Mystery Grab Bag section is a catchall for anything that doesn’t fit into the categories mentioned above.
 These are projects that came and went, some of which I completely forgot about afterward.
 I can always count on a surprise when I go digging through the storage boxes.